asyikin22/Blog-Express-MongoDB/README.md

-# Creating a blog using Node.js, Express.js and MongoDB as database
+# Creating a blog using Node.js, Express.js and MongoDB

 # Dependencies